clluc/monkeyproblem/README.md

 1 second.)
 - All monkeys travel at the same speed.
 Each traversal takes exactly 4 seconds, after the monkey is on the rope.

+# Details

+The solution will be uploaded to a private git repository.
+We will need access to it in order to review your code.
+Take all the time you need.
+We understand everyone’s time is limited.

+# Advice

+- Try to design and implement your solution as you would do for real production code.
+Build something we’d want to contribute to.
+- The challenge is kind of open in scope.
+This is on purpose.
+- Work on the git repo as you would do in a real situation.
+- Documentation and maintainability is a plus.
+- Good tests make the code easier to work on safely.
+It also is easier for us to review well-tested code :)
+- Feel free to ask questions.

 Enjoy it!